aethernet/gomapper/readme.md

 - [ ] optional antialiasing (average 4 next pixels)

 ### State & Debug
-The mapping shader is currently broken.
+- The mapping shader is currently broken.
+- All three texture are always written at the same time by shader 1.
+This is a major issue, and I don't know yet how to fix it.
+Current theory is that they should be "unbound" or deactivate somehow before rendering.
+No idea how.

 ### Controls
 - [Space] - toggle view between Rendering and Mapping Shader